itbarsoum99/electionsimulation/README.md

 I'm an amateur data analyst, amateur political scientist, and amateur computer scientist and I have absolutely no expertise whatsoever, so don't bet all your money on my model.

-## Current predictions (updated 09/29)
+## Current predictions (updated 10/30)

 **House of Representatives**

-Democrats win 59 in 100.
+Republicans win 68 in 100.

-Median outcome: 220D—215D
+Median outcome: 210D—225R

 **Senate**

-Democrats win 87 in 100.
+Republicans win 53 in 100.

-Median outcome: 51D—49R
+Median outcome: 49D—51R

 ## Methodology